billvaglienti/ProtoGen/README.md

 - `file` : Optional attribute that gives the name of the source and header file name (.c and .h) that will be used for all code output except the primary header file, and any structures or packets which have their own `file` attribute.

 - `prefix` : A string that can be used to prepend structure and file names.
 This is typically left out, but if a single project uses multiple ProtoGen protocols then it may be useful to give them different prefixes to avoid namespace collisions.
-A common way to use the `prefix` is to make it the same as `name`.

 - `api` : An enumeration that can be used to determine API compatibility.
 Changes to the protocol definition that break backwards compatibility should increment this value.
 Calling code can access the api value and use it to (for example) seed a packet checksum/CRC to prevent clashes with different versions of the protocol.